 It gets even worse:

-What if you you have sensitive skin?
-Personally when I shave I get nasty razor burn on my neck.
+What if you have sensitive skin?
+Personally when I shave, I get nasty razor burn on my neck.
 Will an electric shaver make it worse or make it more bearable?

 Will it be cheaper than a safety shaver over the long term?

-So lets take a look in this in-depth electric shaver guide and discover a few of the mechanics behind electric shavers so you can perhaps arm yourself with great knowledge so you can buy with confidence and most importantly satisfaction.
+So, let’s take a look at this in-depth electric shaver guide and discover a few of the mechanics behind electric shavers so you can arm yourself with great knowledge and buy with confidence and satisfaction.

 Foil vs Rotary Shaver: What’s REALLY the Difference?